DopplerHQ/cli/README.md

 ## Usage

-Once installed, setup should only take a minute.
+Setup should only take a minute (literally).
 You'll authorize the CLI to access your Doppler workplace, and then select your project and config.

 ```sh
 $ doppler login                     # generate auth credentials